-Main Street offers a variety of unique shops and galleries offer antiques, paintings, rugs, photography, glass, jewelry and more, as well as fine dining at the Carrot Tree in the Cole Digges House.
+Main Street offers a variety of unique shops and galleries offer antiques, paintings, rugs, photography, glass, jewelry and more, as well as fine dining.
 Patriot Tours & Provisions offer guided Segway PT tour through historic Yorktown or rent a bicycle for a self-guided tour.
 Kites, beach provisions, snacks and various sundries are available.

 Riverwalk Landing, located along the York River, offers a collection of retail shops and dining with a water view along the pedestrian walkway.
 Waterfront restaurants offer seafood and other fine cuisine with a relaxing view of the York River.
 Or visitors can grab an ice cream cone and stroll by the river or sit on the beach.